 This helps control the water clarity and appearance and gets organisms out of the pool.
 It doesn’t sanitize and kill bacteria, so you still need to add a low level of chlorine.

 Ozone has no effect on the pH levels of swimming pools, which means less pH adjustment.

 It’s more expensive than chlorine and there’s a storage disadvantage: ozone has a short half-life, which means it can’t be stored.
 You have to use it soon after it’s produced.

 In the ultraviolet method, pool water circulates through a chamber that destroys or inactivates microorganisms by exposing them to ultraviolet light.
 The system reduces the need for chlorine and other chemical sanitizers.

-UV sanitization will kill bacteria and algae, but it doesn’t oxidize the water, so you still need to add a low level of chlorine or add an oxygenator to the UV system.
+UV light sanitization will kill bacteria and algae, but it doesn’t work as an oxidizer for the water, so you still need to add a low level of chlorine or add an oxygenator to the UV system.